mwittig/thing-it-node/README.md

 ## The Scenario

-Let's set up a simple - but not too simple - configuration:
+Let's set up a simple Smart Home scenario leveraging the easy-to-configure Z-Wave standard with

-1. Two LEDs representing e.g. two lamps (you could actually immediately replace the LEDs by two relays to switch lamps on and off).
-1. A Photocell to detect the ambient light in a room and event processing to switch both LEDs on if the light goes below some threshold for a while (to distinguish sunset from the Photocell being temporarily covered by your curious cat).
-1. Two buttons to toggle the state of each lamp.
-1. A simple (mobile capable) web application to toggle the state of both lamps individually and together - alternatively to using the buttons - and to display the event under 2.
+* an Ambient Light Sensor,
+* a Light Buld and
+* a Switch fo arbitrary powered Devices (e.g. your electrical rocking chair)

+In our scenario we will

+* discover all the above Z-Wave Devices automatically with [thing-it-node] after they are paired,
+* expose toggle on Light Bulb and Switch with a simple service call - which you could invoke from the [thing-it] Mobile App or from your own Web App via REST,
+* detect if the ambient light goes below a certain threshold for a longer timeframe - not if your cat strays past -, switch the light bulb on and whatever you have connected to the switch.

-## Not interested in Arduino Experiments?
+## Not interested in Smart Home Experiments with Z-Wave?

-If you are not interested in tinkering with microcontrollers and just intend to e.g. control your
+If you are not interested in tinkering with Z-Wave Devices and just intend to e.g. control your

 * sound system,
-* lighting or
+* aquaponics ecosystem
 * drones,

 then stop reading.
 Check what we have on git/npm under